blackmammoth/bare-project-js-ts-configuration/README.md

-A project guide to set up eslint and prettier correctly.
+IN REMOTE REPO A project guide to set up eslint and prettier correctly.

 # Setup `package.json`